|Nutritional Guidelines (per serving)|

 This gourmet vegetarian Italian soup is flavored with crushed red pepper flakes, garlic, fresh Italian herbs including rosemary and a bay leaf, and sun-dried tomatoes.
 This Tuscan bean soup is super healthy and filling.
 It's high in protein and healthy fiber from the beans, and low in fat.
 Try it as a full meal with some crusty artisan bread and perhaps a side salad, or, pair it with a vegetarian risotto for a more complete vegetarian Italian-themed meal.

 For the wine?
-Anything Italian, of course, or, try it with a buttery California chardonnay or a dry French sauvignon blanc to balance out all that savory goodness in the soup.
+Anything Italian, or try it with a buttery California chardonnay or a dry French sauvignon blanc to balance out all that savory goodness in the soup.

 - 1 cup medium pasta shells